addthis/fluxthis.io/docs/action-creators.md

 What we did in FluxThis was expose PropTypes to actions, so that you could validate your action payloads just like you can with prop types in any environment that is *not* production.
-That means, when in production FluxThis will not check ActionTypes to ensure performance.
+That means, when in production FluxThis will not check types to ensure performance.

 #### createPayload(...args)